csev/wa4e/md/ngrok_mac.md

 connectivity and a domain name, you need to use a program like `ngrok` to submit your program to the autograder.

-Applications like ngrok (or localtunnel) can make a temporary hole through your firewall and give you a temporary domain name you can use to submit your application to the Autograder.
+Applications like ngrok can make a temporary hole through your firewall and give you a temporary domain name you can use to submit your application to the Autograder.

 Ngrok is a "freemium" product that provided a low-level of service for free.
 The free level of the product should be sufficient for the purposes of autograding your assignment for this course.
-If you cannot use ngrok at the free level, you should take a look at
-<a href="lt_mac.md">localtunnel</a> which is
-a less-full featured product, but always free.

 Video Tutorial
 --------------